-Turkish Aerospace Industries (TAI) has become Turkey's center of technology in design, development, modernization, manufacturing, integration, and life cycle support of integrated aerospace systems, from fixed and rotary wing air platforms to UAVs and satellites.
-An important part of such a satellite is the so-called star tracker bracket which holds an optical device for controlling and steering the exact position of a satellite in orbit.
-Currently, such a bracket consists of more than 400 individual parts and has its own cooling circuit to prevent it from deformation by the heat of the sunbeams which would make the exact positioning of the satellite impossible.
-Due to these requirements, the component is heavy and complex.
-A weight reduction of 30 % and a functional integration of the cooling circuit is the declared aim of TAI.
-In this ongoing project, an innovative design and manufacturing solution for a new and better star tracker bracket is sought to guarantee a safe launch and reliable positioning of the satellite in orbit for many years.
+Turkish Aerospace has become Turkey's center of technology in design, development, modernization, manufacturing, integration, and life cycle support of integrated aerospace systems, from fixed and rotary wing air platforms to UAVs and satellites.
+An important part of such a satellite is the so-called "star tracker bracket" which holds an optical device for controlling and steering the exact position of a satellite in orbit.
+Currently, such a bracket consists of 380 single parts and is heavy and complex.
+The redesign features a weight reduction of 50% as well as an enormous reduction in component complexity from 380 to a single part.
+In this project, an innovative design and manufacturing solution for a new and better star tracker bracket is sought to guarantee a safe launch and reliable positioning of the satellite in orbit for many years.

 Rapid Prototyping as part of an ADM-Q project (production of end-use parts)

-Additive manufacturing of the bracket with our quality-approved AM process for Electron Beam Melting (EBM)
+Additive manufacturing of the bracket with our quality-approved AM process for laser melting (LM or PBF-LB/M)

 - Support removal